plastilinn/docs/pages/sections/Opportunity.md

 ### 🔑#key Opportunity - Evolution potential

 💰rating: 30

 can it evolve into a different idea?

 **💭 Questions**

-💭 #question Does the idea make use of new and affordable technologies?
- 💭 #question Does it leverage technological advancements?
- 💭 #question Is technology a key component of the idea?
+Does the idea make use of new and affordable technologies?;Does it leverage technological advancements?;Is technology a key component of the idea?

 **🚨 Risks**

 🚨Evolution Potential
 Lack of potential for evolution can limit the long-term growth and sustainability of the startup.

 🚨mitigation strategy
 Evaluate the potential for the idea to evolve into different ideas or products.

 🚨contingency strategy
 Determine if there is room for growth and expansion and leverage technological advancements.